 Report the breaking of planning rules

-We also monitor conditions that have been imposed upon planning permissions and check, that development is being built in accordance with the planning permission.
+The team also monitors conditions that have been imposed upon planning permissions, and checks that development is being built in accordance with the planning permission.

 The Planning Enforcement team can consider issues including:

 Not all development requires consent.
-A great deal of building work can be undertaken without the need for planning permission.
-This development is commonly referred to as ‘permitted development'.
+A great deal of building work and changes of use can be undertaken without the need for planning permission.
+This type of development is commonly referred to as ‘permitted development'.

 A breach of planning control occurs where planning permission is not obtained before development takes place (where it is not permitted development).
-This is not necessarily a criminal act.
+It is not an offence to carry out development without any necessary planning permission.

-The display of advertisements, work to protected trees or listed buildings which have taken place without consent is a criminal offence and can be prosecuted in the magistrates' court or a higher court.
+The display of advertisements, and works to protected trees or nationally listed buildings which have taken place without the relevant consent are however criminal offences and can be prosecuted in the magistrates' court or a higher court.
 Such breaches can result in significant fines, an award of costs against the perpetrator and potentially a prison sentence.

-Complainants must provide their name and address before any complaint is investigated.
-This will enable the council to update the complainant about the outcome of its investigation.
+Complainants must provide their name and address before any alleged breach can be investigated.
+This will enable the council to contact the complainant if any further information is required and enables the council to update the complainant about the outcome of its investigation.
 The complainant's details will be kept confidential.
-Anonymous complaints will not be accepted.
+Anonymous submissions will not be accepted.

 What information is required for an alleged breach to be investigated?

-• The address of the land or building where the breach is alleged to have taken place.
+• The address of the land or buildings where the alleged breach has taken place.
+If the report relates to land the exact location of the land must be included.

 • Details of the alleged breach.

-• The name and address of the complainant..
+• The name and address of the person reporting the alleged breach.

-• Details of how the alleged breach is having an impact you
+• Details of how the alleged breach is causing harm.

 • Please include photographs if you are able to do so.

-• Any additional relevant information or details of other interested parties.
+• Any additional information that may be relevant to the investigation or details of other interested parties.

 What are the stages of an investigation?

-• Each enforcement enquiry will be prioritised 1 (high), 2 (medium) according to the nature of the alleged breach and the degree of harm caused.
+• Enforcement cases are prioritised high and medium according to the nature of the alleged breach and the degree of harm caused.
 Individual cases may be re-prioritised as the investigation proceeds.

 • Research on the property will be carried out, including the planning history.
-Enquiries will be made, in order to establish the details of the owner or anyone with an interest in the land.
+Where necessary, enquiries will be made in order to establish the details of the owner or anyone with an interest in the land.

-• After this information has been obtained a site visit will be carried out (in the instance of high priority cases the initial site visit may be carried out with minimal research).
+• Where necessary, a site visit will be carried out (in the instance of high priority cases the initial site visit may be carried out with minimal research).

 • Specific details of an investigation will not be shared with any party.